Characters: Kingdom Hearts: Organization XIII

 "Feed your anger!
 Only anger will keep you strong."

 Number III of the Organization and one of its founding members.
 He spends most of his time trying to corrupt the Beast

 In his past life as Dilan, he was one of Ansem's six apprentices who betrayed him by researching the Heartless.

 - Badass: Along with Lexaeus and Marluxia, he is one of the deadliest battlers within the Organization.
-His absolutely brutal methods of battle even shows during his fight with Sora.
+His absolutely brutal methods of fighting even shows during his battle with Sora.

 - Back from the Dead: As Dilan in Dream Drop Distance.
 Aeleus mentions that he and Even are back but that they aren't stable yet, so they are currently resting.
 Given Aeleus and Ienzo's attitudes after their resurrections, it's possible that Dilan will undergo a Heel-Face Turn.